- Polio (poliomyelitis) mainly affects children under 5 years of age.

 Polio cases have decreased by over 99% since 1988, from an estimated 350 000 cases in more than 125 endemic countries then, to 406 reported cases in 2013.
 These included only 160 cases in endemic countries; international spread from endemic areas into polio-free areas accounted for the remainder.
 In 2014, only parts of 3 countries in the world remain endemic for the disease–the smallest geographic area in history.
-Of the 3 strains of wild poliovirus (type 1, type 2, and type 3), wild poliovirus type 2 was eradicated in 1999 and case numbers of wild poliovirus type 3 are down to the lowest-ever levels with the last case reported in April 2012 from Pakistan.
+Of the 3 strains of wild poliovirus (type 1, type 2, and type 3), wild poliovirus type 2 was eradicated in 1999 and case numbers of wild poliovirus type 3 are down to the lowest-ever levels with the last case reported in November 2012 from Nigeria.

 The Global Polio Eradication Initiative

 In 1988, the forty-first World Health Assembly adopted a resolution for the worldwide eradication of polio.
 It marked the launch of the Global Polio Eradication Initiative (GPEI), spearheaded by national governments, WHO, Rotary International, the US Centers for Disease Control and Prevention (CDC), UNICEF, and supported by key partners including the Bill and Melinda Gates Foundation.
 This followed the certification of the eradication of smallpox in 1980, progress during the 1980s towards elimination of the poliovirus in the Americas, and Rotary International’s commitment to raise funds to protect all children from the disease.